 German employment law is very protective of employees.
-Employment relationships at companies with more than 10 employees can only be terminated if the employee is no longer capable of performing the required duties (for reasons related to the person), if the position becomes redundant, or if the employee has violated any contractual obligations.
+Employment relationships at companies with more than 10 employees can only be terminated if the employee has been working for less than six months with the company or (a) is no longer capable of performing the contractual duties (for reasons related to the person), (b) the position becomes redundant, or (c) the employee has severely violated contractual obligations.

-In the latter case, under extreme circumstances, the notice period is dispensable (summary dismissal).
-Normally, the employee needs to receive a formal warning and be given time to alter his/her behaviour.
-If the employment tribunal comes to the conclusion that the notice was not legally justified, it will be declared null and void and the employee has a right to be reinstated.
+In the latter case, under extreme circumstances, the notice period is dispensable (dismissal with immediate effect).
+Generally, however, the employee needs to receive a formal warning and be given time to alter his/her behaviour.

+If the Labour Court comes to the conclusion that the notice of dismissal was not legally justified, it will be declared null and void.
+The employee then will have to be treated as if the notice of dismissal never had been issued.
+Therefore, he/she will have to be reinstated and paid any outstanding remuneration.